gvsu-cis164/w25-classmaterial/notes/command-line.md

 ### Terminology
 * directory (linux terminology) = folder (windows / mac terminology)
 * path = directions to a specific directory
+  * chain together the different directory names by separating them with a `/`
-* argument = what things a command takes
+* argument = what things a command takes (some commands take one argument, some take two, some more still)

 ### Basic Commands